priya0318/PartsPerMillion/BackgroundResearchReports/StudyOrganism.md

 Other names: Hoot Owl or Eight Hooter

-Size: Length 40-63 cm.
-Wingspan 96-125cm.
-Tail length 312-380mm.
-Weight 500-1050g.
-Females are normally larger and heavier than males.
+Size: Female barred owls are larger and heavier than male barred owls.
+Their length range from 40 - 63 cm and tail length range from 312-380mm.

 Habitat: deep moist forests

-Barred Owl could be spotted in all seasons in the Barataria Preserve.
-There are only few birds which can be spotted in all seasons and Barred Owl is one among them.
-The barred owl's nest is often in a tree cavity, often ones created by pileated woodpeckers; it may also take over an old nesting site made previously by a red-shouldered hawk, Cooper's hawk, crow, or squirrel.
-It is a permanent resident, but may wander after the nesting season.
-If a nest site has proved suitable in the past they will often reuse it as the birds are non-migratory.
-In the United States, eggs are laid from early-January in southern Florida to mid-April in northern Maine, and consist of 2 to 4 eggs per clutch.
-Eggs are brooded by the female with hatching taking place approximately 4 weeks later.
-Young owls fledge four to five weeks after hatching.
-The most significant predator of barred owls is the great horned owl.
-Eggs, juveniles, and occasionally adults are vulnerable.
-The barred owl has been known to live up to 24 years in the wild and 23 years in captivity
+Barred Owls are spotted in the Barataria Preserve in almost all of the seasons.
+There are only a few birds that can be spotted in all seasons and Barred Owl is one among them.
+This barred owl is also known to be alive 23 years in captivity and around 24 years in the wild forest.
+The young owls develop their wings in four to five weeks after hatching.
+Since they are non-migratory, the nests are reused again.
+The horned owl seems to be the most efficient predator.
+They use the nests created by the woodpeckers, crow or hawk in the tree cavity.